UTM, MGRS, and USNG Coordinates on USGS Topographic Maps

 Using a mechanical pencil or a fine pointed pen draw a line between the two tic marks.
 If you are using a pen, select one that has waterproof ink.
 In addition, you will want to use a straightedge that has the edges lifted off of the paper.
 This will help keep from leaving an ink smudge when you move the straightedge.
 High quality straightedges will often have a thin piece of cork stuck to the bottom.
 This helps keep the rule from slipping, and keeps the edge off of the paper.
 A piece of masking tape centered on the bottom of your straightedge will work also.
 Occasionally wipe of the edge of the straightedge to avoid any ink build up.

-Griding maps is tedious work.
-We all wish the USGS would go back to printing the grid on the map.
+Gridding maps is tedious work.
+I wish the USGS would print the grid line on all of their maps.
 But even then, we would still need to grid our existing maps.
 As you can see this is not the kind of thing you want to do on the hood of a truck or using a flat rock.
 Grid your maps before you need them in the field!
 In a pinch you can fold the map over on itself and use the edge of the paper as a straightedge.

 Photocopies of Maps

 Frequently, you may use a photocopy of a small portion of a map rather than the entire map.
 This cuts down the wear and tear on the original map and allows several copies to be distributed among a group.

 Make sure you transfer at least the large-type portion of the UTM grid markings onto the photocopy.
 It's also helpful to provide scale and contour information.
 Preprinted scale bars on Post-It note paper are available or just make a copy of the scale bars and "cut and paste"

 Avoid the temptation to change the scale of the map with the zoom on the copier.
 If you use maps often you will have a good sense of distance.
 Alter the scale and it will be harder to judge distances.
 Plus your overlay tools will no longer be useful.